 Each player may examine the cards dealt to them at any time.
 This is your “hand” of cards.
 The player to the dealer’s left starts the bidding.
 Aces are usually sure bids, and Kings can most times be taken.
 Queens rarely take a trick.
 Players also bid on the trumps that are in their hand.
 If you have the Ace of Spades, it is a guaranteed trick.
 The potential of other trumps to take a trick depends on their rank and the number of cards you have in each suit.
 For example; if you have only two Hearts, then there is a good chance that you will be able to trump Hearts early and win a trick that way.

 When all players have bid, the partners combine their bids to form their “contract” for that round.
 Their contract is the minimum number of tricks they need to capture that round.
 Each partner can cover the other partner’s bid.
 For example; if both partners bid three and one partner captured only two, but the other partner captured at least four, then the partner has covered the bid and they have competed their contract.

 If your hand is void in high ranking cards, or you have enough low cards to cover your high cards you may consider bidding a Nil, which means you must not take a single trick.
-Nil bidders can rely on their partners to cover them, meaning your partner takes any trick that you would have captured.
-If the round ends and you have not taken a trick, then you have completed a successful Nil bid.
+Nil bidders can rely on their partners to cover them, meaning the Nil bidder's partner must take any trick that would be captured by the Nil bid player.
+If the round ends and the Nil bidder has not taken a trick, then the Nil bid was successful.